EttusResearch/uhd/host/docs/sync.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Method 3 - internal GPSDO
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-USRPs with internal GPSDOs properly configured will automatically configure themselves to set the VITA time to current UTC time.
+USRP devices with internal GPSDOs properly configured will automatically configure themselves to set the VITA time to current UTC time.
 See the `GPSDO Application Notes <./gpsdo.html>`_ for more details.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Method 4 - MIMO cable
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-A USRP can synchronize its time to another USRP via the MIMO cable.
+A USRP device can synchronize its time to another USRP device via the MIMO cable.
 Unlike the other methods, this does not use a real "pulse per second".
-Rather, the USRP sends an encoded time message over the MIMO cable.
+Rather, the USRP device sends an encoded time message over the MIMO cable.
 The slave device will automatically synchronize to the time on the master device.
 See the `MIMO Cable Application Notes <./usrp2.html#using-the-mimo-cable>`_ for more detail.